CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.2.2 Mobile Device Management (MDM) .md

 To ensure that mobile end devices can be used properly and reliably, the MDM solution used must pass technical security specifications to the devices (see SYS.3.2.2.M4 Distribution of the basic configuration to mobile devices).
 The most important tasks for the responsible persons are to carry out regular safety-related maintenance measures as well as to administer user accounts and authorizations securely.
 In addition, the systems of the MDM solution should be specifically monitored in order to be able to quickly identify availability problems and security incidents.

-As with all IT systems, a well-functioning change management system is also a key element for the servers of the MDM solution in order to maintain system security.
+As with all IT systems, a well-functioning change management is also a key element for the MDM solution servers to maintain system security.

 ** ** segregation